Ghaidamhm/Back-Packages-CLI/README.md

 - The system shall allow all users to cancel or update their OWN packages at any time.

-- The system allows the user to write comments in all packages's.
+- The system allows the user to write comments in all packages.

 - The system allows get any package on the website.